hugheylab/stocker/README.md

 For details on how to use the docker command-line interface, refer to the [documentation](https://docs.docker.com/engine/reference/run/).
 Below are a few examples.

-- To create and start a container in interactive mode, and bind mount a directory on the host to a directory in the container (remember to set a password):
+- To create and start a container in interactive mode, and bind mount a directory on the host to a directory in the container (if needed, the sudo password is "rstudio"):

     ```sh
     mkdir -p project
-    docker run -it --name stocker --mount type=bind,src=/home/ubuntu/project,dst=/home/rstudio/project -e PASSWORD=<ultra-sweet-pw> ghcr.io/hugheylab/stocker bash
+    docker run -it --name stocker --mount type=bind,src=/home/ubuntu/project,dst=/home/rstudio/project ghcr.io/hugheylab/stocker bash
     ```

 - To reconnect to a stopped container: